 Impatiens like a loamy, pH-neutral soil that sits in a shady spot.
 They grow best when they receive about four hours of dappled sunlight a day.
 Impatiens will grow in deep shade, but they tend to get taller and produce fewer flowers.
 They'll also tolerate some direct sunlight but need lots of water to do so.

 In fact, impatiens tend to need a lot of water overall.
 As is true of all plants, impatiens planted in containers need more water than those planted in the ground.
-If you've planted your impatiens in a container, expect them to need daily watering.
-They may need to be watered twice a day when the temperature rises above 85 degrees.
+If you've planted your impatiens in a container, expect them to need daily watering (or every other day) during the extreme heat of summer.

 In the ground, impatiens need a minimum of 2 inches of water per week.
 Increase their water intake to 4 inches per week at temperatures of 85 degrees and above.
 Impatiens wilt quickly without adequate water, and their droopy appearance will let you know that they need more irrigation.
 They aren't bashful about asking for water.